litecart/installer/web/README.md

     Example: http://www.mydomain.com/

-4. The application will be automatically and the installation wizard will open.
+4. The latest version of LiteCart will be automatically downloaded and the installation wizard will open.
 Follow the steps on the screen.